oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 accomplished by any of the below:

 * using PKCE, and confirming that the authorization server supports PKCE
-* using a unique value for the OAuth 2.0 "state" parameter to carry a CSRF token
+* using a unique value for the OAuth 2.0 `state` parameter to carry a CSRF token
-* if the application is using OpenID Connect, by using and verifying the OpenID Connect "nonce" parameter as described in {{OpenID}}
+* if the application is using OpenID Connect, by using and verifying the OpenID Connect `nonce` parameter as described in {{OpenID}}

 See Section 2.1 of {{oauth-security-topics}} for additional details.